JoshDumo/BEConOqtant/Solitons/FritschSolitons/Specification.md

 ##### Usage
 This function  returns as completely prepared quantum matter object, which can be directly submitted to the Oqtant service.
 The prepared quantum matter is prepared according to the Fritsch imprinting sequences described in the paper referenced above.

-The potential is set to ramp up to the set _dimpling potential_ from 0 to 15 ms. Afterwards, the ponetial drops to 0 and holds for 100 $\mu$ s.
+At the specified position, the potential is set to ramp up to the set _dimpling potential_ from 0 to 15 ms. Afterwards, the ponetial drops to 0 and holds for 100 $\mu$ s.
 The potential is then set to a step potential over half of the BEC, the potential set to a value that achieves the desired phase imprinting.
 The potential is flashed for 0.7 ms. Finally the dimple potential is applied and ramped down for 3 ms. After this sequence, the BEC is left to evolve in trap for 80 ms. After this evolution, the potential is held for an additional _hold_time_ before being released from the trap to expand for 15 ms before being TOF imaged.

 ## Usage Examples
 ```python